lx-kish/rithmetica/README.md

 ## Releas notes <sup>*</sup>
 ##### <sup>*</sup> - starts from v2.3.3

+#### v6.0.0 release notes

+- Redesign application to reproduce different types of problems;

+- Redesign problems-factory and problem components to fit different types of problems;

+- Separate the equation problem component from the existing structure;

+- Add the strip diagram problem component to reproduce strip diagram types of problems;

+- Minor bugs fixes;

 #### v5.1.0 release notes

 - Add single-digit and up-to-twenty multiplication and division problem;